 B4 / BF4 Second Class

-In 1984 SJ ordered more new coaches from Kalmar Verkstad.
-The B7 coaches had rolled for a couple of years and their interior design had proven less suitable for families.
-The new coach therefore got seating groups with seats opposite each other.
+In 1984 SJ ordered more new carriages from Kalmar Verkstad.
+The B7 carriages had rolled for a couple of years and their interior design had proven less suitable for families.
+The new carriage therefore got seating groups with seats opposite each other.
 In addition, space for ‘express goods’ was added.
 They were first B4, but this was later changed to the more accurate BF4 where ‘F’ stands for cargo space.
-During the 1980s, mobile telephony developed rapidly and the coaches were equipped with telephones that travellers could use.
+During the 1980s, mobile telephony developed rapidly and the carriages were equipped with telephones that travellers could use.
 It was in a space adjacent to the train crew’s service cabin, which was decorated as a telephone booth.
 Anyone who wanted to call had to buy a special calling card in the train’s bistro.
-Seven coaches were awarded to SSRT, which were first rented out to Tågkompaniet, then Veolia and now SJ.
+Seven carriages were awarded to SSRT, which were first rented out to Tågkompaniet, then Veolia and now SJ.
 They are used in traffic to upper Norrland / Malmbanan.
 They were renovated in 2007-2008 and were given a new interior.
 They were also repainted in SSRT’s grey/red colour scheme.